-Florida is the busiest state for recreational boating in the nation, and it makes up a large percentage of Florida’s tourist industry.
-Every day there are a large amount of boats and watercraft on Florida’s waterways.
-While this water activity offers hours of enjoyment, it al means the state has the most boating accidents in the country.
+Florida is the most active state for recreational boating in the U.S. It makes up a significant part of Florida’s tourist industry.
+As a result, there is an abundance of watercraft and boats on Florida’s waterways each day.
+Regrettably, while this activity delivers hours of fun, it also means Florida leads the nation in boating accidents and jet ski accidents.

 Were you or a loved one injured in a Florida boat crash?

-If so, specific laws apply to boat accidents—and it is essential you contact an experienced Florida boating accident attorney to discuss your case as soon as possible.
+If you were, you should know that specific statutes involve boat accidents; therefore, you must contact a skilled Florida boating accident attorney to talk about your boating accident claim as soon as possible.

 How Do You Know if You Need a Florida Boating Accident Attorney?

 Choosing the Best Florida Boating Accident Lawyer

-In Florida, boating accident victims have many choices when it comes to choosing a law firm to represent them in a personal injury claim.
+In Florida, residents have many choices when choosing boat accident lawyers to represent them in a personal injury claim.
 When making your decision, here are a few valuable things to consider:

 - Does the attorney practice law in Florida and in your community?

-- Does the attorney have extensive experience representing injured boating accident victims?
+- Does the attorney have extensive legal experience representing injured boating accident victims?

-- Does the law firm have the time and resources to take on your case?
+- Does the law firm have the time and resources to take on your personal injury lawsuit?

-- Does your lawyer have experience both negotiating and litigating these types of cases?
+- Does your lawyer have experience both negotiating and litigating a boating accident lawsuit?

 - How does the law firm handle payments?
 Do they work on a contingency basis?